Salivary gland tumour: Epidemiology

 The epidemiology of salivary gland tumours is incomplete.
 The incidence is unknown as most benign tumours go unrecorded in national cancer registries.
 Overall, the majority (60–70%) of salivary tumours are benign.
 Within the parotid gland specifically, 75–80% of tumours are benign.
 Around 50% of the tumours found in the submandibular glands are benign.
 Sublingual gland tumours are very rare, but if present, they are most likely malignant.

-Saku and colleagues and Venturi reported the causal role played by ionizing radiation in salivary gland tumorigenesis, particularly for mucoepidermoid carcinoma, in 1997 and 2021, respectively.
+Saku and colleagues reported the causal role played by ionizing radiation in salivary gland tumorigenesis, particularly for mucoepidermoid carcinoma, in 1997 and 2021, respectively.

 In the United States, salivary gland cancers are uncommon, with a prevalence of 1.7 cases per 100,000 persons between 2009 and 2013.